 - Bride’s ring

 Tradition dictates that the groom’s family will pay for the honeymoon.
 But that’s definitely not a given anymore, as many couples are eschewing the traditional department store registry for a honeymoon registry.
 On these sites, guests choose from various honeymoon activities or expenses, like airfare or a massage in a resort, or simply opt to donate travel funds and contribute to the overall experience.
 Two popular sites for this are Honeymoon Wishes and Honeyfund.

-No matter how you slice it, traditional weddings are expensive affairs and someone will end up shouldering a financial burden.
-But with so many cultural norms shifting, it doesn’t have to be that way.
-Don’t be afraid to ask other people to pitch in (within reason), or to cut back on old traditions you don’t care for.
-No one will judge you (or at least, they shouldn’t) for throwing a less expensive wedding so that you can afford the things you really care about, like buying a house or having an awesome honeymoon.
-So plan out those finances, distribute them however you see fit, and enjoy your big day!
+No matter how you slice it, traditional weddings are expensive affairs, and someone will end up shouldering a financial burden when the knot is tied.
+But with so many cultural norms shifting and with wedding etiquette evolving just like everything else, it doesn’t have to be that way.
+Don’t be afraid to ask other people to pitch in (within reason), do an inexpensive destination wedding in Vegas, skip the paper invitations and custom stationery, or simply cut back on old traditions you don’t care for.
+No one will judge you (or they shouldn’t) for throwing a less expensive wedding so that you can afford the things you really care about, like buying a house or having an awesome honeymoon.
+So plan out those finances, distribute them however you see fit and enjoy your big day!

 This is a post by Alyssa who is a bridal-savvy blogger and avid DIY-er living in the Seattle area.
 Through her work as a professional wedding photographer, Alyssa has developed a keen eye for both classic wedding styles and modern-day trends (though she tends to gravitate towards all things vintage!).
 Keep up with Alyssa on Twitter.